Trump proposes easing oil, gas leasing restrictions in West

 - Boeing buys plane-parts supplier KLX in $4.25 billion deal

-Sage grouse are ground-dwelling, chicken-sized birds known for their elaborate mating ritual.

-Their numbers declined in recent decades due to energy development, disease and other causes.
+Kathleen Sgamma with the Western Energy Alliance said the industry lobbying group was pleased that Zinke was “moving forward with rewriting the sage grouse plans.”

-Environmental groups earlier this week filed lawsuits alleging the administration already has sold energy leases in violation of the Obama-era plans.
+Environmental groups earlier this week filed two lawsuits in federal court alleging the administration since taking office has sold energy leases on hundreds of thousands of acres in at least four states in violation of the Obama-era plans.

+The groups asked the courts to reverse those lease sales and block several upcoming sales.

+Michael Freeman with Earthjustice, the law firm representing environmentalists in one of the cases, said the administration’s latest proposal doesn’t mean it can ignore the conservation plans already in place.